kaanaksit/odak/docs/course/computer_generated_holography.md

 :octicons-beaker-24: Practical

-In the previous subsection, we propagate an input field (a.k.a. lightfield, hologram) to another plane, which we name an image plane.
+In the previous subsection, we propagate an input field (a.k.a. lightfield, hologram) to another plane called the image plane.
-We can store any scene or object as a field.
+We can store any scene or object as a field on such planes.
+Thus, we have learned that we can have a plane (hologram) to capture or display a slice of a lightfield for any given scene or object.
+After all this introduction, it is also safe to say, regardless of hardware, **holograms are the natural way to represent three-dimensional scenes, objects, and data!**

+Holograms come in many forms.
+We can broadly classify holograms as analog and digital.
+Analog holograms are physically tailored structures.
+They are typically a result of manufacturing engineered surfaces (micron or nanoscale structures).
+Some examples of analog holograms include diffractive optical elements [@swanson1989binary], holographic optical elements [@kogelnik1969coupled], and metasurfaces [@huang2018metasurface].
+Here, we show an example of an analog hologram that gives us a slice of a lightfield, and we can observe the scene this way from various perspectives:

 <figure markdown>